Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 No — A few years back, the Mexican government made swimming in Las Coloradas illegal.

-If you see any photos of people in the Las Coloradas pink water on Instagram or social media, those are at least 7-years-old or older, or the person got in illegally 👮♀️
+If you see any photos of people in the Las Coloradas pink water on Instagram or social media, those are at least seven years old or older, or the person got in illegally 👮♀️

 The reason you can’t swim in Las Coloradas is because the high salt content can actually be toxic on your skin.

-While there’s not always someone around to enforce people not getting in, there’s also not really hospitals around, so don’t risk your health or break laws for a photo!
+While there’s not always someone around to enforce people not getting in, there are also not really hospitals around, so don’t risk your health or break laws for a photo!

 Where you can swim a bit is in designated parts of Rio Lagartos.